-The LPS Sustainability Office is excited to enter our third year of the Green Schools Recognition Program, but the first year with a brand new structure!
+The LPS Sustainability Office is excited to enter our fourth year of the Green Schools Recognition Program, and our second year with a brand new structure!

 The recognition program engages staff, students, administrators, custodians, and families by encouraging them to complete activities that reduce the environmental impact of their school.
 The program is based on the number of points earned by each school and recognizes schools for various levels of achievement.
 These activities are generally designed to be carried out or directed by the school Green Team, but anyone is welcome to participate!

 Start a Green Team (optional)

 Teachers, staff, students, and family members are all welcome to earn points for their school.
 We know schools can be a big place to coordinate these efforts across departments and different groups using the building, so we recommend putting together a Green Team to be the champion group of this program.